eswan18/ethanswan.com/content/courses/api-development.md

 ---
-title: Basics of Python API Development
+title: FastAPI Tutorial
-short-description: A hands-on exploration of building a RESTful API with `fastapi`.
-Targeted at students who are comfortable with Python, but assumes no prior experience with web technologies.
-Ideal for people who want to build simple APIs as part of other work, such as data scientists.
+summary: Hands-on exploration of building a RESTful API with Python and [`fastapi`](https://fastapi.tiangolo.com).
+Meant for students who are comfortable with Python but have no experience with web development, such as data scientists.
 courseType: Workshop
 status: In the Works
 category: Python